roccomuso/iot-433mhz/README.md

     "backend_urls": "..." // You can specify a backend json file containing the urls to carry out notifications.
 (NB. this requires the iot-433mhz-backend repo)

 If you made a change to the settings from the Web interface, then to make it effective, you need to restart the app.
+The best way to set custom settings is through the CLI optional parameters, shown below.

 # Usage